 Middle Schools (6-8)

-Harrisonburg City Public Schools provides advance learning opportunities in our two middle schools through course offerings (Advanced English and accelerated math courses), STEM, high school credit courses (including Algebra, French, and Spanish) and enrichment opportunities beyond the school day.
+Harrisonburg City Public Schools provides advance learning opportunities in our two middle schools through course offerings (Advanced English and accelerated math courses), STEM, high school credit courses (including Algebra and Spanish) and enrichment opportunities beyond the school day.

 Harrisonburg City Public Schools use a Collaboration Model in both of our middle schools to serve identified gifted students and students demonstrating potential for advanced learning.
 The purpose of this model is to help teachers meet the needs of advanced learners through collaborative planning with the Advanced Learning Specialist.